-Policy 5: Strive to ensure safe, direct, and welcoming routes to provide access to schools, parks, and other activity centers for all members of the community, including visitors, children, people with disabilities, older adults, and people with limited means.

-Policy 6: Provide an interconnected network of streets to allow for efficient travel.

-Goal 4: Active Transportation.
-Complete safe, convenient, and comfortable networks of facilities that make walking and biking an attractive choice by people of all ages and abilities.

-- Policy 1: Continuously improve existing transportation facilities to meet applicable City of Newport and Americans with Disabilities Act standards. - Policy 2: Provide walking facilities that are physically separated from auto traffic on all arterials and collectors, and on streets and paths linking key destinations such as employment centers, schools, shopping, and transit routes. - Policy 3: Provide safe street crossing opportunities on high-volume and/or high-speed streets. - Policy 4: Facilitate walking access to transit routes and major activity centers in the City. - Policy 5: Work to close gaps in the existing sidewalk network. - Policy 6: Provide biking facilities that are comfortable, convenient, safe, and attractive for users of all ages and abilities on or near all arterials and collectors, and streets and paths linking key destinations such as employment centers, schools, shopping, and transit routes.

-Goal 5: Grow the Economy. develop a transportation system that facilitates economic activity and draws business to the area.
+- Policy 5: Strive to ensure safe, direct, and welcoming routes to provide access to schools, parks, and other activity centers for all members of the community, including visitors, children, people with disabilities, older adults, and people with limited means. - Policy 6: Provide an interconnected network of streets to allow for efficient travel. - Policy 7: Monitor the transportation impacts of development in South Beach through the South Beach Transportation Overlay Zone (SBTOZ) and associated Trip Budget Program. - Policy 8: Continue to engage ODOT in conversations regarding future project planning and funding that would lead to improvements to, and possibly replacement of, the Yaquina Bay Bridge. - Goal 4: Active Transportation.
+Complete safe, convenient, and comfortable networks of facilities that make walking, and biking, and transit an more attractive choices by for people of all ages and abilities. - Policy 1: Continuously improve existing transportation facilities to meet applicable City of Newport and Americans with Disabilities Act standards. - Policy 2: Provide walking facilities that are physically separated from auto traffic on all arterials and collectors, and on streets and paths linking key destinations such as employment centers, schools, shopping, and transit routes. - Policy 3: Provide safe street crossing opportunities on high-volume and/or high-speed streets. - Policy 4: Facilitate walking access to transit routes and major activity centers in the City. - Policy 5: Work to close gaps in the existing sidewalk network. - Policy 6: Provide biking facilities that are comfortable, convenient, safe, and attractive for users of all ages and abilities on or near all arterials and collectors, and streets and paths linking key destinations such as employment centers, schools, shopping, and transit routes. - Policy 7: Work with Lincoln County Transit to identify barriers to transit ridership, enhancements to service, and physical improvements that can promote transit use, such as signage, posted schedules, and bus stop shelters. - Policy 8: Explore opportunities with Lincoln County Transit to enhance shuttle service across the bay during the busy tourist season to help reduce traffic congestion subject to the availability of funding. - Goal 5: Grow the Economy. develop a transportation system that facilitates economic activity and draws business to the area. - Policy 1: Support improvements that make the City a safe and comfortable place to explore on foot. - Policy 2: Manage congestion along freight routes according to current mobility standards.

-- Policy 1: Support improvements that make the City a safe and comfortable place to explore on foot. - Policy 2: Manage congestion along freight routes according to current mobility standards. - Policy 3: Provide safe, direct, and welcoming routes between major tourist destinations in Newport. - Policy 4: Consider the larger parcel impact that right-of-way acquisitions for transportation improvements have on area businesses, and provide fair market compensation for such impacts. - Policy 5.
+- Policy 3: Provide safe, direct, and welcoming routes between major tourist destinations in Newport. - Policy 4: Consider the larger parcel impact that right-of-way acquisitions for transportation improvements have on area businesses, and provide fair market compensation for such impacts. - Policy 5.
 Implement transportation solutions in commercial core areas along US 101 and US 20 that promote economic revitalization of these areas in addition to addressing broader transportation needs of the community.